Curriculum Design at St. Wilfrid’s Church of England Primary Academy

 Our curriculum is well-planned and provides literacy-rich, cross-curricular opportunities.
 This allows the children to also apply their mathematical knowledge to enhance their understanding of Science.
 Working scientifically skills are built into lessons, in order to embed scientific understanding.

 At the beginning of each Science unit, children demonstrate their prior knowledge, which informs planning and teaching.
 A series of stimulating lessons are planned, with clear knowledge and skills -based learning objectives and subject-specific vocabulary, which is included on the termly knowledge mats.
 Post learning tasks are planned to demonstrate progress, knowledge and understanding.
-Teachers assess learning in Science against knowledge-based learning objectives.
+Teachers assess learning in Science against knowledge-based and skill-based learning objectives.

 Our curriculum is delivered through highly effective ‘quality first teaching’.
 Enrichment opportunities, including outdoor learning, inspirational visitors and exciting educational visits, provide our children with rich experiences and enhance teaching, learning and knowledge.